mavel101/dsv2pulseq/README.md

 A Python environment with the dependencies can be installed with the provided yml file: `conda env create -f dsv2pulseq.yml`.
 Afterwards run: `pip install .`.
+Unittests can be run with `python -m unittest discover test/`.
+This includes testing, whether the conversion is successful for each dsv dataset in the folder "test/test_data".

 This package only depends on numpy and a slightly modified version of PyPulseq [1], which is added as a submodule.